joyc3lin/flask_6_api_management/README.md

 # OpenAPI Specification and Documentation

 + To access Swagger documentation, enter "apidocs" after ".cloudshell.dev/"
-+ The URL will then lead to a page titled "A swagger API" and below, list of the possible requests a user can make of the endpoint
++ The URL will then lead to a page titled "A swagger API" and below, a list of the possible requests a user can make of the endpoint

 ![swagger](https://github.com/joyc3lin/flask_6_api_management/blob/main/screenshots/swagger.png)